 - 2Alternatively, you could opt for a prefabricated structure.
 Here, you simply fit the pre-built sections together following the manufacturer's instructions.
 This method is faster and easier but offers less flexibility.

-Libraries and Frameworks in Software Development
+Framework vs. Library in Software Development

 This cottage-building scenario parallels the choice developers face in software development: whether to use libraries or frameworks.
 Libraries, like Guava, Joda-Time, NumPy, and SciPy, expedite the coding process by providing ready-to-use code for specific tasks.
 In contrast, frameworks like Spring, Hibernate, Django, and Flask offer a structured and efficient way to develop applications by providing a pre-defined skeleton that developers can build upon.